North-West Rebellion: Historiography

-Arthur Silver Morton, who was the University of Saskatchewan's first librarian, compiled many of the original manuscripts, transcripts, and photographs related to the 1885 conflict that were made available in 1995 as part of project funded by Industry Canada in 1995.
+Arthur Silver Morton, the University of Saskatchewan's first librarian, compiled many of the original manuscripts, transcripts, and photographs related to the 1885 conflict that were made available in 1995 as part of project funded by Industry Canada in 1995.

 Canadian historian George Stanley conducted research on the 1885 conflict and Louis Riel in the 1930s while completing his postgraduate degrees at Oxford University, where he published his 1936 book The Birth of Western Canada: A History of The Riel Rebellion.
 For more than five decades Stanley's 1936 The Birth of Western Canada was reprinted and used as a textbook.
 Stanley's 1936 book and the 1972 book published by his student Desmond Morton—The last war drum: the North West campaign of 1885 informed North-West Rebellion encyclopedia entries in the Canadian Encyclopedia and Encyclopedia Britannica.
 Stanley focused on the racial aspects of the rebellion.
-He demonstrated empathy with the plight of the Metis and First Nations, although in hindsight his work would now be described by many as both "racist and close-minded".
-Until the early 2000s, Stanley's served as the foundational text book providing the accepted narrative on the events.
+He demonstrated empathy with the plight of the Métis and First Nations, although in hindsight his work would now be described by many as both "racist and close-minded".
+Until the early 2000s, Stanley's served as the foundational textbook providing the accepted narrative on the events.

 The next major academic work to treat the "rebellion as a whole" since Stanley's, was the 1984 publication Prairie Fire: The 1885 North-West Rebellion by historian Bob Beal and journalist Rod Macleod.
 They downplayed the event as local with "no real legacy of bitterness in the West".
 They describe it as an incident during the white settlers' occupation of the North-West Territories and government's imposition of their laws on the indigenous population.

 On the centenary of the conflict, a conference entitled "1885 and After: Native Society in Transition" was held in May at the University of Saskatchewan.
 During the centenary, a number of articles and books were published on the topic including the five-volume The Collected Writings of Louis Riel by Stanley, Raymond Huel, Gilles Martel, and University of Calgary-based political scientist, Thomas Flanagan, and Flanagan's Riel and the Rebellion: 1885 Reconsidered.
 Flanagan spent much of his academic career focusing on issues related to the Métis and Louis Riel.
 Since the 1970s Tom Flanagan published numerous scholarly studies "debunking the heroism of Métis icon Louis Riel, arguing against native land claims, and calling for an end to aboriginal rights."
-He served as consultant and expert witness in multiple litigations related to land claims, including Métis land claims and aboriginal collective rights.
-He was highly critical of the way in which section 35 of the Constitution Act, 1982, acknowledged existing aboriginal and treaty rights resulting in a flood of law suits involving aboriginal, treaty rights, Metis land claims and residential school claims.